 ✽ Cause of fingernail problems: Soriatane/acitretin, PRP

 A Newbie needs to know that not all of the fingernail experiences referenced above happen to one person.
 It’s like a combination plate at a Mexican restaurant: you can pick three, e.g., enchilada, taco and a beef burrito.
-Unfortunately, PRPers don’t get to choose.
+Unfortunately, PRP patients don’t get to choose.

 There was a reason I never got the A to Z answers I sought.
-PRPers don’t experience A to Z. We get A or B or F or L or R or S or W or some combination.
+We don’t experience A to Z. Rather, we get A or B or F or L or R or S or W or some combination.
 We never get A to Z.

 Thanks for helping me get closer to the A to Z of fingernails.